-It’s a pain Colorado knows too well; families in Santa Fe, N.M. are feeling the same heartache felt 18 years ago in Columbine, 12 years ago in Bailey, eight years ago in Littleton, and six years ago in Centennial.
+It’s a pain Colorado knows too well; families in Santa Fe, Texas are feeling the same heartache felt 18 years ago in Columbine, 12 years ago in Bailey, eight years ago in Littleton, and six years ago in Centennial.

 It’s a pain felt by too many families around the country.
 It’s time for our elected officials to act — truly act — to make our schools safer.